Ripening: Regulation

 There are two patterns of fruit ripening: climacteric that is induced by ethylene and non-climacteric that occurs independently of ethylene.
 This distinction can be useful in determining the ripening processes of various fruits, since climacteric fruits continue ripening after they are removed due to the presence of ethylene, while nonclimacteric fruits only ripen while still attached to the plant.
 In non-climacteric fruits, auxins act to inhibit ripening.
 They do this by repressing genes involved in cell modification and anthocyanin synthesis.
 Ripening can be induced by abscisic acid, specifically the process of sucrose accumulation as well as color acquisition and firmness.
 While ethylene plays a major role in the ripening of climacteric plants, it still has effects in non-climacteric species as well.
 In strawberries, it was shown to stimulate color and softening processes.
 Studies found that the addition of exogenous ethylene induces secondary ripening processes in strawberries, stimulating respiration.
-They suggested that this process involves ethylene receptors that may vary between climacteric and non-climacteric fruits.
+They suggested that this process involves ethylene receptors, a type of gasoreceptor, that may vary between climacteric and non-climacteric fruits.